stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 For example, if the channel initial state is $30 of which $10 belongs to I and
-$20 belongs to R, the first closing transaction will disburse $10 to I and $20 to R. If I makes a payment of $2 to R, this update process will involve I and R agreeing on a new declaration and closing transaction that supersedes all previous declaration and closing transactions and that will disburse $8 to I and
+$20 belongs to R, the first closing transaction will disburse $10 to I and $20 to R. If I makes a payment of $2 to R, this payment process will involve I and R agreeing on a new declaration and closing transaction that supersedes all previous declaration and closing transactions and that will disburse $8 to I and
 $22 to R.

-To make a payment by updating the payment channel state, the participants:
+To make a payment, participants agree on a new payment channel state.
+The participant steps for which are:

 1. Increment i.
 2. Sign and exchange a closing transaction C_i.